Silversoul-07/Swift/README.md

 ### 2. Build and Run the Docker Containers

-Use Docker Compose to build and run the containers.
+Convert .env.example file to .env and Use Docker Compose to build and run the containers.

 ```bash
 docker-compose up --build